zaphoxx/zuhf-rfid/ZUHF-RFID.md

+Name: ZUHF-RFID
-Name: ZUHF-RFID - Arduino Sketch to run a self build UHF RFID Reader (Read/Write)
+Description: Arduino Sketch to run a self build UHF RFID Reader (Read/Write);
+This sketch is specifically coded for the Arduino Due.
+It most likely will not work with other Arduino boards.
 Author:       Manfred Heinz
 Last Update:  06.03.2021
 Copyright (C) 2021  Manfred Heinz